2i2c-org/2i2c-org.github.io/content/mailing-list/index.md

+---
-# Join our mailing list
+title: Join our mailing list
+---

 Our mailing list shares the most important information with our community, and is easier to keep up with than the [large number of blog posts we share](../blog/2025/communications-strategy/index.md).
 Here's what to expect: